 Parcel contract negotiation can be complicated, but the payoff is well worth it.
 Before you attempt to delve into this realm, there are a few things that need to be thought through.
 Understanding parcel carriers and their pricing agreement language is critical when it comes to negotiating.
-Being full prepared with knowing what you want and what’s possible will give you the leverage you need to begin bargaining with parcel carriers.
+Being fully prepared, knowing what you want, and what’s possible will give you the leverage you need to begin bargaining with parcel carriers.

 Below are tips to help you take control of your shipping spend through parcel contract negotiation.

 Begin with understanding your goals, needs, and current costs.
 If you have an existing contract, the first step is to examine the agreement.

 Carriers rely on shippers becoming too reliant on them.
 Keeping carriers on their toes by having an alternative option for getting packages delivered is smart business.

 Approaching your parcel contract negotiation requires a delicate balance of confidence, knowledge, and diplomacy.
 The way you approach it will have lasting effects on your relationship with your carrier.